GeorgeFergie/Cryptolepine_Intercalation_Paper/README.md

 Contains an example CP2K optimisation script used for the optimisations performed in the paper.

 # MD
-Cotains four .mdp files used in the RMSD calculations performed in the paper: Min_Energy, Equil_Temperature and Equil_Pressure were used to prepare the system before MD.mdp was used to run and produce the results.
+Cotains eight .mdp files: four used in the RMSD calculations performed in the paper: Min_Energy, Equil_Temperature and Equil_Pressure were used to prepare the system before MD.mdp was used to run and produce the results.
+Four, labled with the ending '_FEP' were used to run the FEP calculations.

 # NEB
 Contains the final output geometries of all the NEB calculations performed in the paper.